A Family Affair

-On the outside Sam had a good start in life but despite his private schools and wealthy parents he always fell short of fulfilling his potential.
+At first glance Sam Edwards had a good start in life but despite his private school education and wealthy parents he always fell short of fulfilling his potential.
 From a young age he experienced the impact of alcoholism in his family and the secrecy needed to hide this from the outside world.

-To the onlooker Sam appeared to be coping well with everyday life.
+To the onlooker Sam appeared to be coping well with everyday teenage life.
 However, deep down inside he felt like an outsider with a dark secret about his family that he couldn’t share with anyone.
-Internally he was plagued with worry about his parents and home life.
-Sam vowed that he would never be like that.
+Internally he was plagued with worry about his parent’s drinking and dysfunctional home life.

-At first Sam was the same as his other teenage friends who drank at weekends, but only five years later he would wake up each day dreading drinking but unable to stop.
-There were blackouts and hangovers that felt like nervous breakdowns and any plans or ambitions for his life had ceased.
+Feeling like he was having a continuous nervous breakdown, any plans or ambitions for his life had ceased.
 At the age of nineteen he found himself looking for a way out.

-Sam’s experience and insights into growing up with addiction in the family and to dealing with his own problem makes this a highly relevant talk for young people.
+Sam’s experience and insights into growing up with addiction in the family and to dealing with his own problem makes this a highly relevant talk for young people today.